electron/website/docs/latest/tutorial/application-distribution.md

 It is recommended to read their documentation to know how to rebrand and sign the executable, change the icons, etc.

-You should also read all the documents under the "Distribution" category in the sidebar.
+You can also refer to the documents under the "Distribution" category in the sidebar.
 :::

 ## Manual distribution